VinayKDH/browser-extension/CODE_DOCUMENTATION.md

-# 📚 AIML Gyan Browser Extension - Code Documentation
+# 📚 Tens AI Browser Extension - Code Documentation

 ## 🏗️ **Architecture Overview**

-The AIML Gyan browser extension is built using Manifest V3 architecture with a modular design that separates concerns across different components.
-The extension provides quick access to AIML Gyan services through multiple interfaces: popup, content script injection, and a new sidebar interface.
+The Tens AI browser extension is built using Manifest V3 architecture with a modular design that separates concerns across different components.
+The extension provides quick access to Tens AI services through multiple interfaces: popup, content script injection, and a new sidebar interface.

 ```
 Extension Architecture: